MorningSol/nosql-social-network-api/README.md

 ## Description

-MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.

-Your challenge is to build an API for a social network using Express.js for routing, a MongoDB database, and the Mongoose ODM.
+​This is an API for a social network web application where users can share their thoughts, react to friends' thoughts and create a friend list.​ Built using Express.js for routing, a MongoDB database, and the Mongoose ODM.

 &nbsp;